 Logitech also makes a great budget keyboard, the K380, which retains the laptop-style typing experience.
 But the keys are circular with a slight curvature that makes it even more comfortable.
 It's also rechargeable with two-year battery life since it lacks backlighting, and can pair with up to three devices.

-Those who want to check out the best mechanical keyboard experience for Mac should consider the Keychron K2V2 if requiring something compact, or the Keychron K4V2 for a full-size board with number pad.
+Those who want to check out the best mechanical keyboard experience for Mac should consider the Keychron K2V2 if requiring something compact, or the Keychron K4V2 for a full-size board with a number pad.
 Keychron is a good introduction to mechanical keyboards, and most of the company's options include Bluetooth wireless connectivity with up to three devices, backlight options, multi-platform compatibility with Windows and Android, and three switch options.
 And since these are traditional-style mechanical keyboards, you can easily customize your board by changing out the keycaps with most keycap sets available on the market.

 Bottom line: Apple's Magic Keyboard works flawlessly with your Mac and has a minimal footprint.
 Plus, it comes in a compact or full size, depending on your needs.